Teradata/stacki-wiki/Storage-Configuration.md

 Currently, there is no support to configure logical volumes via spreadsheets.
 This feature is in development.

-LVM configuration is supported in stacki.
+LVM configuration is supported in Stacki.
 Please contact us for assistance.